How to make Bonsai Plants

 How to make Bonsai Plants.
 Bonsai are dwarfed by growing them in a container.
-You can control the look of almost any plant by pruning and cultivation thus making them have a very artistic look.
+You can control the look of almost any plant by pruning and cultivation thus making them an artistic look.

-It’s also a good way to recognize Japanese culture as they have a great respect for all living things.
+It’s also an effective way to recognize Japanese culture as they have profound respect for all living things.
 Growing Bonsai is an art form and can be mastered by anyone who desires to make these plants a “Living Painting”.

 Most bonsai are made from Juniper plants.
 I highly recommend using a San Jose Juniper variety.
 I suggest you visit your local retail nursery and ask for one.
 Making your own Bonsai is a lot less expensive than purchasing one already made.

 How to make Bonsai Plants